-Across health care, labs and drug companies, the world of biotechnology is brimming with career opportunity.
-Biotech research and development depends on people who can navigate the industry’s complex rules and keep projects on track.
+Across health care, life-sciences labs and pharmaceutical companies, the world of biotechnology is brimming with career opportunity.
+Biotech research and development depends on people who can keep projects on track and know how to navigate the industry’s complex rules.

-“If you don’t have people who understand this area of regulation, you can’t get your products to market,” said David Hammond, a Seattle-area clinical and regulatory consultant.
+“If you don’t have people who understand this area of regulation, you can’t get your products to market,” says David Hammond, a Seattle-area clinical and regulatory consultant.

-Here’s a look at a few hot jobs in this biotech boom — and what you need to know to join the industry.
+Here’s a look at three in-demand jobs in the biotechnology sector — and what you need to know to join the industry.

 Clinical Research Coordinator